 And let’s not forget that your overall health starts in your gut.
-In fact 60-80% of your immune system resides in your gut.
+In fact, up to 80% of your immune system resides in your gut.
 So if your gut microbiome is out of whack, your immune system likely is too.
 A healthy gut generally equals a healthy body, and vice-versa.

 What can you do to boost your winter wellness to stay healthy this season?
 In part 1 of this 2-part article we’ll cover four important immune boosters.

 Stress is a biggie when it comes to how well your immune system works (1).
 According to the Cleveland Clinic, “stress decreases the body’s lymphocytes — the white blood cells that help fight off infection.
 The lower your lymphocyte level, the more at risk you are for viruses, including the common cold and cold sores.”

 And the holidays are one of the most stressful times of the year.
 While you may love your extended family, let’s face it, it can also be stressful spending too much time with them, right?
 And the back-to-back parties and holiday events can really run you ragged.
 Then there is the added stress of holiday shopping combined with how to pay for all those gifts.

 Gift-giving Sidebar: Remember less IS more.
 Give the gift of time with you, a home-cooked meal, or an amazing experience.
 Most people are trying to downsize and really don’t need more “stuff.”
 I LOVE the quote by Mahatma Gandhi: “Live simply so that others may simply live”, and I try to apply it to gift-giving as well.